twallema/pySODM/docs/introduction.md

 | Calibrating a dynamic model  | Toolbox to set up log likelihood functions: correct alignment of data and model prediction, calibration of vector parameters, analysis of mean-variance realtionship, etc.    |
 |                              | Nelder-Mead Optimization and Particle Swarm Optimization with multiprocessing support                                           |
 |                              | Pipeline to `emcee` for Bayesian Inference of model parameters                                                                  |

+### Roadmap

+The following features will be implemented in future versions of pySODM,

+- Coupling of ODE Models with different stratifications.
+The user will be able to define a model, consisting of two submodels with states of different sizes.
+These two models will share one `integrate` function to make coupling of the differentials possible.
+Output will be returned in seperate `xarray` Datasets.
+High priority.

+- Parameter with a double stratification and the calibration of n-dimensional parameters by flattening.
+Low priority.